guffre/python-crypt/README.md

 # crypt.py
 The `crypt.py` script will generate md5-crypt, sha256-crypt, and sha512-crypt hashes.
 This is using vanilla python, so it will work on Windows as well.
 Also, I like Python 2 so it works in both Python2 and Python3.
+Todo: The only thing I am missing is Blowfish to completely reimplement the whole `crypt` function, I'll work on that.
+This is complicated since theres no `hashlib.blowfish`.
+I will probably just implement Blowfish in python and then use that.

 # Why?
+To learn!
 Sometimes in discussion, the concept of "salting" a password comes up.
 In a similar vein, sometimes the question of "why dont linux password hashes look like a md5/sha hash digest?" also rises.
 I knew conceptually how to answer these questions: salting "adds" to a password to help prevent precomputed attacks like rainbow tables, and the linux crypt hashes are actually base64'd.

 My simple explanation was: